 Thanks for checking it out.
 Come back for upcoming sheet music downloads, mp3s, and other fun stuff.

-Dave first became interested in playing through his father’s extensive collection of 45s and LPs from his DJing days in the late 50s and early 60s.
+He first became interested in music playing his father’s extensive collection of 45s and LPs from his DJing days in the late 50s and early 60s.
 As a child prodigy, he traveled to Paris and Canada at the age of 14 and was recognized early on for his musical prowess, garnishing awards that included a scholarship to the prestigious Berklee College of Music in Boston.
 While enrolled, he studied with the "guru" of woodwind teachers Joe Viola, along with George Garzone, Bill Pierce and Andy McGhee.
 After graduating, David won a 1988 Boston Music Award and moved to New York shortly thereafter.
 That relocation turned out to be a fruitful one, soon performing locally and abroad.
 Some of his credits include appearing on MTV, Live at Five, CBS, the Fox network and writing for PBS.
 While in New York, Dave found himself in the company of now Rock n’ Roll Hall of fame members, the original Funkadelic, Eddie Hazel, Billy “Bass” Nelson, Jerome “Flashlight” Brailey and others.
 His critically acclaimed album “Mahoney’s Way” which features Nile Rodgers, Marc Egan, Marc Ribot, Victor Jones, Abe Fogle, the True Fellowship Gospel Choir from Brooklyn.